aleshaleksey/fansys23/08-spell-list.md

 **Limitation**: This spell fails if its area of effect would overlap with the area of effect of a global water/ice spell.

-**Upcast**: The spell radius increases by 10ft or the damage increases by 1d8 for every extra MP dice (local).
+**Upcast**: The spell radius increases by 10ft or the damage increases by 1d8 for every extra MP die above 5 (local).

 **Global**: The spell lasts for a day and has a radius of 800ft.
 For every extra 4 MP dice, the radius increases by 200ft, or the damage increases by 1d8.
 Likewise, the duration increases by 1 day.